caffeinepub/019b2c61-7321-706c-a2e0-f5745ac5103d/src/spec.md

   - Event details (date, time, description)
   - Sent to all email addresses in the recipients list

+### Integration Information Display
+- Display the integration canister ID prominently in the main UI (header or footer)
+- Label clearly as "Integration Canister ID"
+- Use React Query to fetch and display this information

 ### User Interface
 - Clean, intuitive React-based frontend
 - Calendar view showing all events for the logged-in user
 - Forms for creating and editing events
 - Interface for selecting and managing email recipients
 - Manual trigger for sending email invitations
+- Integration canister ID display in header or footer area

 ## Backend Data Storage
 - User events with all event details